hannahdenker/hannahdenker/README.md

 - 👋 Hi, I’m @hannahdenker
 - 👀 I’m interested in early childhood education quantitative research, especially as it is related to ECE policy.
-- 🌱 I’m currently a Postdoctoral Research Associate at the University of Virginia's School of Education.
+- 🌱 I’m currently a Research Assistant Professor at the University of Arkansas, Fayetteville.
+I work in the Office of Education Policy in the Department of Education Reform.
 - 📫 How to reach me ...
 Email: hdenker@uark.edu  Twitter: @hannah_denker  Website: https://hannahdenker.github.io

 <!---